elleuchkh/ada_jekyll_page/index.md

 {% include intermediaries.html %}

 To fulfill a tax evasion, the offshore companies also need a go-between with a service provider, these intermediaries usually are law-firms, banks or middlemen that asks an offshore service provider to create an offshore firm for a client.
-The Intermediaries are once again most located in Switzerland and Great Britain, as they are known for the privacy of their bank services.
+The Intermediaries are once again most located in Hong Kong, Great Britain and Switzerland , as they are known for the privacy of their bank services.
 Still, the distribution of the intermediaries is very similar to the offshore entities distribution on a global scale.
 The intermediaries involve mainly in the phases of the identified decision-making cycle (advice, creation, maintenance, enforcement).

 <U><b> Active intermediaries </b></U>

 {% include active.html %}

+Intermediaries play an important role in decision making, which involves more people and juridictions related to Panama papers.
+That's why, we want to understand more about them and plot the most active intermediaries.
 Mossack Fonseca worked with intermediaries in more than 100 countries all over the globe.
 Their most active clients by number of offshore company incorporations were from the United Kingdom, Hong Kong and Switzerland  .

 <U><b> Officers </b></U>